SamChou19815/sampl/DESIGN_DOCS.md

 After the common stages described above, the interpreter will directly interpret the decorated AST.

-~~Before the common stages, the compiler will first perform an dependency analysis.
-The interpreter only supports a single file as the source code, while the compiler supports multiple files in the same directory.
-However, only single-file mode is supported in the later stages, and under the hood the multi-file support is only a structural sugar for the single-file support.
-The compiler will build a dependency graph from the imports declarations, and use them to resolve dependencies.
-The compiler will reject cyclic dependencies because they are bad.
-The output of this stage is a list of files that represent the compilation sequence, which is then converted to nested classes in a single class.~~ (Not supported yet.)

 After the common stages, the compiler will directly translate the decorated AST to Kotlin code.
 Since there is a close correspondence between the code in this language and Kotlin code (thanks to FP support in Kotlin), we do not need various IR lowering.
 This is done mostly in the packages